 Download a list of resources offered by Presbyterian Women.

 A structural review task group studied Presbyterian Women Churchwide and has offered recommendations for PW in the Presbytery and Synod groups on dismantling racism in the organization.

-To ask a question or to learn more about Antiracism, contact Stephanie Morris.
+To ask a question or to learn more about Racial Equity, contact Stephanie M. Patterson.